codycosta/RA-Sort-5XX/README.md

 ```

 >[!IMPORTANT]
+> - Remember to update this script if you download a new version release of RA-sort or move your files to different locations
-> Notice how my file and folder paths are wrapped in **quotes** ('' or "", doesn't matter).\
+> - Notice how my file and folder paths are wrapped in **quotes** ('' or "", doesn't matter).\
-> This is necessary when your file or folder names have spaces (' ') in them, but is good practice to do anyway just in case.\
+> -- This is necessary when your file or folder names have spaces (' ') in them, but is good practice to do anyway just in case.
-> Also note how at the end of blank-workbooks I did not include a slash.
-Listing it as ~/blank-workbooks/ will crash RA-sort.py as the OS cannot interpret the end of the folder name if you include the slash at the end.
+> - Do not end folder names with a slash '\\' or '/'.
+Listing it as ~/blank-workbooks/ will crash RA-sort.py as the OS cannot interpret the folder name and you'll receive a partial completion

 <br>